kubernetes/website/content/zh-cn/docs/reference/setup-tools/kubeadm/implementation-details.md

 <!--
-- The `apiserver-advertise-address` and `apiserver-bind-port` to bind to; if not provided, those value defaults to the IP address of the default network interface on the machine and port 6443
+- The `apiserver-advertise-address` and `apiserver-bind-port` to bind to; if not provided, those values default to the IP address of the default network interface on the machine and port 6443
 - The `service-cluster-ip-range` to use for services -->
 - 要绑定的 `apiserver-advertise-address` 和 `apiserver-bind-port`；